CalebVaccaro/EAFU/Assets/EAFU/README.md

 2. Implement your custom APIs inheriting from `EAFUApi` class and specify your Azure Function endpoints in the `ApiEndpoints` object.
 The `ApiEndpoints` object holds the URIs for each CRUD operation (GET, POST, PUT, DELETE) for a specific API.

+3. Initialize `ApiService.BaseUrl` to your Azure Function App's base URL.

+4. Use your custom APIs to communicate with Azure Functions.
+EAFU will handle the request and response parsing, errors, and loading states.

 ```csharp
 [Serializable]
 public class GameApi : EAFUApi